codingveer/text-transformer/README.md

 An empty selection for a text parser
 ========================

-If you want to solve the problem in PHP, this repo contains an already prepared sceleton for a php app.
+If you want to solve the problem in PHP, this repo contains an already prepared selection for a php app.
 If you want to use a different language, feel free to do so.

 Visit below link to  make it run